 It should be a massive gathering for this Kankanaey clan that I proudly belong to.
 I am grateful to those who have painstakingly put this family tree together, which I’m sure took some years of research.
 I am now aware of my definite place within six sub-clans.

 The sixth family reunion was held just a few days ago where it all started: Balakbak, Kapangan, Benguet in the Philippines.
 I am emotional as I write this because I wasn’t there.
 The one and only clan reunion I have ever been to was the fifth.
-It was a year ago when I flew halfway ’round the globe and took a gruelling 10-hour road trip just to be there.
+It was a year ago when I flew halfway ’round the globe and took a grueling 10-hour road trip just to be there.
 I may have been half-asleep but immensely glad and proud that I made it.

 Surrounded by the Hometown Fortress, my family danced, ate, chatted and took photos together.
 Just like last year but with more memories to look back to.